The German surname Wahlers emerged in the lands that formed the modern state of Lower Saxony

 name did not become a hereditary surname until the office or type of employment became hereditary.
 The surname Wahlers was an occupational name for an elector.
 In medieval Germany

 , electors were the ecclesiastical and temporal princes who elected the Holy Roman Emperor.
 Ancient records reveal the name Wahlers is derived from the Old German word wala, which means choice.

 The surname Wahlers was first found in Oldenburg, where the name emerged in mediaeval times as one of the prominent families of these regions.
 From the 13th century on the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the Prussian nation.
 Chronicles first mention J. Wale of Greifswald, Pomerania in 1322 and Gerd Waler of Anklam in 1406, but the oldest branches of the family are mentioned as having their seat in Oldenburg and even earlier in nearby Doetlingen.

 This web page shows only a small excerpt of our Wahlers research.Another 257 words (18 lines of text) covering the years 1753 and 1753 are included under the topic Early Wahlers History in all our PDF Extended History products and printed products wherever possible.

-Another 45 words (3 lines of text) are included under the topic Early Wahlers Notables in all our PDF Extended History products and printed products wherever possible.
+Another 27 words (2 lines of text) are included under the topic Early Wahlers Notables in all our PDF Extended History products and printed products wherever possible.